HemeshDJ/StableMatching-SMFQ_branch/README.md

 	-t -- test mode

-To provide an input graph, and the output matching filename:
+To provide an input graph, and the output matching and/or signature filename:

 	-i -- /path/to/graphfile
 	-o -- /path/to/store/the/matching

-To print output matching in signature format:

-	-g -- print output in signature format
+	-g -- /path/to/store/signature

 Also, for the -s and -p parameters, you could specify the resident/hospital proposing algorithm (by default it runs the resident proposing algorithm).